Takmg/flight/README.md

 ---

 ## script
-See'flight-test/script/test.f' for a sample script.
+See 'flight-test/script/test.f' for a sample script.
 It can be written like C language.

 The details are described below.